garylirocks/quickrefs/azure-networking-virtual-wan.markdown

 - Both workload vNet and DNS extension vNets are using Azure Firewall as DNS server
 - Azure Firewall forwards DNS queries to the private IP of the inbound endpoint of the DNS Private Resolver (*this is configured in Azure Firewall policy*)
 - Private DNS zones are linked to the extension vNet
-- Following the single responsibility principle, the DNS extension vNetshould ONLY contain the resources required for DNS resolution
+- Following the single responsibility principle, the DNS extension vNet should ONLY contain the resources required for DNS resolution
 - You should have **one extension vNet per region**